harrycresswell/harry/content/writing/de-googling.md

 This is by no means a new idea.
 You’ll find more than 75,000 members in the [r/DeGoogle](https://www.reddit.com/r/degoogle/) subreddit, and [a Wikipedia page](https://en.wikipedia.org/wiki/DeGoogle) all about the movement.

 My reasons for De-Googling are similar to most.
 I have growing concerns about privacy and the dominance of big tech.
 Google also has [a history of pulling the plug on well-loved products](https://killedbygoogle.com/).
-So, in general, going all-in with Google is a bad idea.
+So going all-in with Google is probably a bad idea.

 If investing has taught me anything it’s that diversification is important.